 - The SABAT World Rallycross of South Africa comprises a dramatic series of short, sharp quick-fire head-to-head races on the 60 percent tar, 40 percent gravel Killarney amphitheatre rallycross circuit.

-- The 600 horsepower, 900Nm all-wheel drive turbocharged two-litre World Rallycross Supercars weigh only 1300 kilograms and accelerate to 100km/h in 1.9 seconds – faster than a Formula 1 racer.
+- The 600 horsepower, 900Nm all-wheel drive turbocharged two-litre Supercars weigh only 1300 kilograms and accelerate to 100km/h in 1.9 seconds – faster than a Formula 1 racer.

 - They’ll be backed by a curtain raiser program including races for 310 horsepower, 300Nm naturally aspirated 2.4-litre mid-rear engined all-wheel drive international RX2 machines capable of 100km/h in 3.5 seconds.

-- World Rallycross fans will also be treated to a full support program including local racing categories for two-litre front-wheel drive rally cars and three-litre rear-wheel drive BMW E36 Cup cars, aerobatic displays, expos, fan zones, food, drinks, apparel for sale and family fun in a fine Cape Town and South African experience.
+- Fans will also be treated to a full support program including local racing categories for two-litre front-wheel drive rally cars and three-litre rear-wheel drive BMW E36 Cup cars, aerobatic displays, expos, fan zones, food, drinks, apparel for sale and family fun in a fine Cape Town and South African experience.

 - WRX Cape Town 2017 was the first FIA-sanctioned world championship event in South Africa since the 1993 F1 Grand Prix.